Suzanne Vega

 Interviews 04.03.2021

-Renowned New York folk singer Suzanne Vega was invited in 2018 by Ensemble Ictus to provide all the recitatives on their version of Philip Glass'Einstein on the Beach.
-We take a look back with her at this happy artistic encounter.
+Renowned New York folk singer Suzanne Vega was invited in 2018 by Ensemble Ictus to provide all the recitatives on their version of Philip Glass'sEinstein on the Beach.
+We talk to her about this happy artistic encounter.

-They contacted me, knowing that I had worked with Philip Glass on many occasions.
+They contacted me, knowing that I'd worked with Philip Glass on many occasions.
 I had sent him some lyrics.
-In return, he gave me an arrangement for strings.
-Later, he wrote a song for me to perform at the end of a film he had worked on.
-We have played together many times over the past 35 years.
+In return, he provided me with an arrangement for strings.
+Later, he wrote a song for me to perform at the end of a film he'd been working on.
+We've played together many times over the last 35 years.

 Are you familiar with contemporary music in general?
-Is it a world that attracts you?
+Does it appeal to you?
 Do you listen to it?
-If so, can you give us some examples?
+If so, can you give us a few examples?

-As a dancer in the 70s, I was familiar with classical music.
+As a dancer in the 70s, I was very familiar with classical music.
 Steve Reich was very popular then.
-My favourite choreographers used Poulenc and Bela Bartok.
+My favorite choreographers used Poulenc and Bela Bartok.

-I like it very much.
+I really like it.
 I started working with Philip Glass in the 80s, at the beginning of my career with Songs From Liquid Days.
 I really like his music.
 My favorite of his works is Mishima.
-I also like a lot the music of Steve Reich and Nico Muhly.
+I also really like the music of Steve Reich and Nico Muhly.

-You are clearly recognized in the world of folk and pop music, in which you have recorded essential albums.
-Do you think that today, bridges like the ones you have created with Ensemble Ictus could become more widespread, or do they remain marginal?
+You are clearly recognized in the world of folk and pop music, where you have recorded some essential albums.
+Do you think that today, bridges like the ones you've created with Ensemble Ictus could become more widespread, or do they remain marginal?

 I think it's still exceptional.
 For example, the roles of the different narrators would be very difficult for many pop artists.
-In fact, the scenes performed are not narrative at all!
-They are more circular and repetitive, a bit like mantras or chants, and as a Buddhist I am very comfortable with this approach.
+In reality, the scenes played are not narrative at all!
+They're rather circular and repetitive, a bit like mantras or chants, and as a Buddhist, I'm very comfortable with this approach.

-What did you listen to and what did you like specifically during these last months, during this period of confinement: contemporary music and/or other styles?
+What have you been listening to and enjoying specifically over the last few months, during this period of confinement: contemporary music and/or other styles?

-Lately I've been listening to the radio and classical music or jazz.
-But my best friend works at the Metropolitan Opera where he does the subtitles.
-So I got to see : Marni by Nico Muhly, which I loved!
+Lately, I've mostly been listening to the radio and classical music or jazz.
+But my best friend works at the Metropolitan Opera, where he's in charge of subtitles.
+So I was able to see : Marni by Nico Muhly, which I loved!

 When David Heard by Eric Whitacre.